Facebook

 Context

-The dataset tabulates the San Bernardino County population by gender and age.
-The dataset can be utilized to understand the gender distribution and demographics of San Bernardino County.
+The dataset tabulates the population of San Bernardino County by race.
+It includes the population of San Bernardino County across racial categories (excluding ethnicity) as identified by the Census Bureau.
+The dataset can be utilized to understand the population distribution of San Bernardino County across relevant racial categories.

 Good to know